WORKING IN IRELAND

 Your rights as a worker

-If you work in the Republic of Ireland you will normally have the following basic rights:
+If you work in Ireland you will normally have the following basic rights:

 - To be paid the national minimum wage – for more information visit www.jobsguide.ireland